provectus/sak-kubeflow/QUICKSTART.md

 ```

 ### Configure `main.tf`
-The minimal required set of variables you need to configure your Kubeflow EKS cluster is shown in the example below and consists of the following:
+The minimal required set of variables you need to configure for your Kubeflow EKS cluster is shown in the example below and consists of the following:

+ `cluster_name`

 - `mainzoneid`